ruffinge/bolt.diy-cloudflare/README.md

 This is a fork for me to selfhost on cloudflare.

+Sometimes you need to change this to trigger a build.

 # bolt.diy

 [![bolt.diy: AI-Powered Full-Stack Web Development in the Browser](./public/social_preview_index.jpg)](https://bolt.diy)